kopchik/xpeppers-itasks/sales-taxes/README.md

 ## Tests

-The program id accompanied wnit-tests and a few "full-stack" ~~integration~~ validation tests to ensure the final result.
+The program is accompanied with unit-tests and a few "full-stack" ~~integration~~ validation tests to ensure the final result.
 Just run ``py.test -sv`` in the program's folder.
 Tests are known to fail, please see "Other" section for info.
-The coverage is not 100% (particulary, functions not tested for invalid input), but...
+The coverage is not 100% (particularly, functions not tested for invalid input), but...
 I'm on vacation, sorry :).

 ## Performance analysis

-At first glance there are no obious performance bottlenecks.
+At first glance there are no obvious performance bottlenecks.
 Regexps are cached internally.